List of Titans (2018 TV series) characters: Koriand'r / Kory Anders / Starfire

 Koriand'r, often referred to as "Kory Anders", is an extraterrestrial royal from the planet Tamaran.
 In addition to having enhanced strength and durability, she can absorb and redirect heat energy, although this causes her powers to be weakened without the sun.
 Kory begins the series next in line to her planet's throne, despite being uninterested in claiming it.

 In the first season, Kory is sent to assassinate Rachel on Earth over fears that Rachel's summoning of her demon father Trigon will put Tamaran in danger.
-However, Kory suffers a bout of amnesia that causes her to instead befriend Rachel and join Dick and Gar in protecting her, leading to them rescuing Rachel's mother Angela Azarath.
+Kory, however, suffers a bout of amnesia that causes her to instead befriend Rachel and join Dick and Gar in protecting her, leading to them rescuing Rachel's mother Angela Azarath.
 Kory later has her memories restored by Rachel, which allows her to find her spaceship and information on her original mission.
 This information helps Kory, Dick, and Donna Troy learn about Trigon and Angela being in allegiance with him.
 Nevertheless, they are unable to prevent Trigon from being summoned.

 In the second season, after Trigon's defeat, Kory teams up with Donna to fight crime in Chicago until she is captured by her former bodyguard and lover Faddei.
 Faddei informs Kory that he was ordered by Blackfire to return her to Tamaran to claim the throne, but Kory escapes him to assist the Titans in fighting Deathstroke.
 She subsequently learns from Faddei that Blackfire claimed the throne after killing their parents and is now hunting her; Kory is also forced to kill Faddei when Blackfire takes over his body.
 Although promising to hunt down her sister, Kory prioritizes helping the Titans defeat Lex Luthor's Cadmus Laboratories and subdues their leader, Mercy Graves.
 During this period, Kory discovers that she is losing her powers, although the cause is left unrevealed.

-In the third season, Kory joins the Titans in Gotham City when it comes to the fight against Red Hood.
-She starts to have strange visions and starts speaking in Tamaranian.
+In the third season, Kory joins the Titans in Gotham City to battle Red Hood.
+She starts to have strange visions and starts speaking in Tamaranean.